-To keep everything in place and on schedule, your web agency must draft a thorough technical project scope to avoid negative outcomes, such as: project delays, overbudget, future website bugs ruining user experience.
+To keep everything in place and on schedule, your web agency must draft a thorough technical project scope to avoid negative outcomes, such as project delays, overbudget, future website bugs ruining the user experience.

 This seems like a no-brainer, but it is actually the most important preparation step.

 Here’s a list of things that should be on your technical project scope: